1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1970-S Large Date CAM Penny Value

-Although 1970-S Large Date CAM coin market prices consistently struggle to reach the heights of their Small Date siblings, finding truly exceptional coins that can demonstrate the crucial cameo contrast essential to this proof coin remains quite difficult.
+Although 1970-S Large Date CAM coin market prices consistently trail those of their Small Date siblings, finding truly exceptional coins that demonstrate the crucial Cameo contrast remains quite difficult.
+Remember: CAM means “Cameo,” referring to the frosty white devices against the mirrored fields — a designation that requires specific die treatment and early production strikes before the frost wears off.

 Market trends reveal clear differences between ordinary specimens and top-tier examples.
-A PR 65 CAM coin sold for merely $11, while a PR 69 CAM coin achieved $46, highlighting the impact of surface quality and cameo completeness clarity on coin values.
+A PR65 CAM coin sold for merely $11, while a PR69 CAM coin achieved $46, highlighting the impact of surface quality and cameo completeness on coin values.

 1970-S Large Date CAM Penny Price/Grade Chart